How to make traveling for locums work easier.

 You have enough on your mind when starting a new locum tenens assignment.
 Getting there shouldn’t be a burden.

-Here are five tips for making locum tenens travel easier for you:
+Here are five tips for making locum tenens travel easier:

-Get acquainted with your new facility’s dress code and then plan outfits accordingly.
+Get acquainted with your new facility’s dress code and plan outfits accordingly.
 Neutral-toned pieces that work well in different outfits will help you pack lighter and are appropriate for a healthcare setting.

 - Recruiter’s contact information and/or your hospital administrator’s contact information.